SEPHARDIC HAZZANUT PROJECT

 Purim פורים Taanit תענית Lag Ba'Omer ל''ג בעומר

 The words "Rosh Hodesh" means the beginning of the month.
-Rosh Hodesh is considered a minor holiday and is celebrated with special torah reading and we also say the Hallel (see below). please click on the following link to hear the torah reading for Rosh Hodesh.
+Rosh Hodesh is considered a minor holiday and is celebrated with special torah reading and we also say the Hallel.

 Hallel